 Things you can do

-This issues paper provides an overview of significant literature currently published on the nature of gender portrayals in advertising, and the impacts of these representations on women’s health and wellbeing, gender inequality and attitudes and behaviours that support violence against women.
+This paper from Women's Health Victoria provides an overview of literature currently published on gender portrayals in advertising, and the impacts on women’s health and wellbeing, gender inequality and attitudes and behaviours that support violence against women.

 This report reveals the imbalance of power in the Australian art world, by counting artists who exhibited in gallery exhibitions, art prizes, biennales and at art fairs throughout 2018, artists who received Australia Council for the Arts funding in 2018 and staff and board members of art organisations.